ionic-team/capacitor/site/docs-md/cordova/using-cordova-plugins.md

 # Using Cordova Plugins and Ionic Native

-When developing an app that uses Capacitor, it's possible to use both Cordova and Ionic Native plugins.
+<p class="intro">When developing an app that uses Capacitor, it's possible to use both Cordova and Ionic Native plugins.</p>

 ## Installing Cordova Plugins